materials-marketplace/user-docs/docs/source/ucs/uc2.md

 ### \_\_init\_\_.py

 The file "\_\_init\_\_.py" is an empty file and its only purpose is that python allows to include all function via the regular package syntax as libraries.
 This means in all files, we can include classes and function of other files with simple commands.
-Usually, python has no problem to import a whole directory.
+Usually, python has no problem importing a whole directory.
 But when it comes to importing a class from a file in a directory, this will raise an exception.
 But having such a "\_\_init\_\_.py" file allows to use the following notation

 ```python
 from directory.filename import classname